 The opposite of a moratorium on Hotel RFPs may in fact be required in favor of more frequent semiannual, or even quarterly RFPs, in high-flux markets.
 Hoteliers and client companies will need to continually iterate their programs as conditions change, travelers get more comfortable traveling, borders open, and the industry rebounds.

 If done correctly, a Hotel RFP at this point may derive multiple benefits.
 Travel managers will benefit from the assurance that their hotel program will provide the best possible savings during an unsure period.
-Travelers will take comfort in the knowledge that the hotels in your program meet a certain standard of care and service.
+Travellers will take comfort in the knowledge that the hotels in your program meet a certain standard of care and service.
 Hotel partners will benefit from the ability to forecast based on your needs and room night production which may encourage them to reopen and stay open.

-To view the present market conditions as an opportunity for hard-lined rate shopping and continual adjusting of preferred hotels would be unprincipled and prove confusing to travelers.
+To view the present market conditions as an opportunity for hard-lined rate shopping and continual adjusting of preferred hotels would be unprincipled and prove confusing to travellers.
 However, we do advocate tailoring, tweaking, and partnering to make sure both buyers and suppliers can find an equitable partnership.

 For more information on how FCM and the team at 4th Dimension Business Travel Consulting can support your travel program framework please reach out to us.